afrikafunda/JPGtoPNGConverter/README.md

+Here's a sample README.md for your GitHub repository:

+markdown
+Copy code
-# JPG to PNG Converter
+# Image Converter Script

 This Python script converts all images in a specified directory to PNG format and saves them in a target directory.
 It's a simple and efficient way to preprocess and standardize image files for further use.